Difference Between Public and Private Healthcare in India: Compare Costs, Pros, and Cons

-However, at the heart of this system lies a critical choice: public or private healthcare.
-And it is not just about picking one to access medical care; it is a critical decision that impacts how quickly you get the care, how much it costs you, and how effective the treatment is.
+And this choice is not just about picking one’s to access medical care; it is a critical decision that impacts how quickly you get the care, how much it costs you, and how effective the treatment is.
 With the rising healthcare costs, this is the most important decision one can make.
 Therefore, it is important to understand the nuance between public and private healthcare.

 It is often said that good healthcare in India is often a matter of geography, income, and information.
 Let’s find out if it’s truly the case, or are there any myth-breaking exceptions.